gouthamsaipydi/gouthamsaipydi.github.io/_posts/2025-07-31-Gradient_Descent.md

 Note: I'm using *decided*, as the loss depends on the problem we are trying to solve.

 More mathematically, we have an optimization problem as,

 $$\min_{w\in\mathbb{R}^D}E(w)$$

 $$w^*=\text{arg} \min_{w\in\mathbb{R}^D}E(w)$$

-$w^*$ is the vector, why we are doing all this.
+$$w^*$$ is the vector, why we are doing all this.
 It will be our gateway to awesome predictions.

-The Objective function [$E(w)$ above] is usually a super complicated function; by complicated, i mean some function which cannot be solved in closed form($w^*$= some function involving the independent variables), and needs some deep introspection to find its global minima.
+The Objective function $E(w)$ above is usually a super complicated function; by complicated, i mean some function which cannot be solved in closed form($w^*$= some function involving the independent variables), and needs some deep introspection to find its global minima.

 There are plenty of iterative methods to solve for the above optimisation problems.
 Like the Newton Method and all, but the one which has took the world by storm is- Gradient Descent and Stochastic Gradient descent, a clever extension which serves as the basis for training super large neural nets.